byui-cse/itm300-course/source/module-03/project-lab.md

 Update your password to Ilove2SeeTheTemple!!

-You'll notice that it will try to send you back to localhost:5500.
-This was the first allowed callback URL.
+You'll notice that it will open up your app since this was the first allowed callback URL.

 ## Update the App logic